6 Perennials with Beautiful Fall Foliage

 Peony

-In years with good growing conditions, peonies can offer wonderful, glowing shades of color to the garden.
+In years of good growing conditions, peonies can offer the garden wonderful, glowing shades of color.
 However, they're not the most reliable plants for a fall display; many varieties suffer from leaf spot and may need to be cut down at summer's end.

 Growing Conditions: Full sun and well-drained soil